-The Energy Initiative can connect you with a wide range of activities and opportunities to build your energy knowledge and connections outside the classroom.
+The Nicholas Institute can connect you with a wide range of activities and opportunities to build your energy knowledge and connections outside the classroom.
 Hear from energy professionals in business and policy.
 Connect with fellow students through energy clubs.
 Take a Power Trip, or sign up for a for-credit, interdisciplinary research project.
 Duke University offers many opportunities for energy students to engage with each other, with Duke faculty and staff, and with alumni and other professionals.

-Energy Events for Students
+Energy Events & Opportunities for Duke University Students

 Registration is usually required for student events.
 Details are posted on our Events page and in Currents.

 Three trips to North Carolina energy businesses and organizations are offered each semester.
 For students in some programs at Duke, we also help to organize for-credit field trips during fall and spring break.

 Energy professionals share lunch and discuss issues facing their sector with small groups of students (usually 20 or fewer).

 Check out the Power Lunches we hosted during the 2017-2018 school year.